The Best Appalachian Trail Hikes in Maryland

 1. Weverton Cliffs

-The three-state panoramic view from Weverton Cliffs, just off the Appalachian Trail (AT) in Maryland, is nothing short of spectacular, regardless of the season.
+The three-state panoramic view on the Weverton Cliffs hike, just off the Appalachian Trail (AT) in Maryland, is nothing short of spectacular in any season.
 It’s my favorite spot to enjoy stunning sunrises and sunsets with wide sweeping views of the Potomac River below, which overlooks Maryland, Virginia and West Virginia.
-Summer sunset hikes to Weverton Cliffs are the absolute best and winter sunrise hikes, when there’s a fresh blanket of snow on the ground, are equally breathtaking.
+Summer sunset hikes to Weverton Cliffs are my absolute favorite.
+But, I find winter sunrise hikes, when there’s a fresh blanket of snow on the ground, to be equally breathtaking.
 In the springtime, beautiful wildflowers line the trail’s edge leading up the mountain.
 Don’t leave your camera at home for this hike.
 And if you use your smartphone to take photos, make sure you master its panoramic feature before you go!

 The AT from Weverton Road up to the cliffs can get busy at times, especially on the weekends in the spring and summer.
-I recommend an early or late start time, or hiking during the week as opposed to the weekend if your schedule permits.
+I recommend an early or late start time or hiking during the week as opposed to the weekend if your schedule permits.
 Even though it’s a short hike, bring a snack or a journal.
-Once you see the view, you’re going to spend some time soaking it all in!
+Once you see the view, you’re going to spend some time soaking it all in.
+Keep in mind, the Appalachian Trail is marked with white blazes, including the section that is on the C&O Canal.
+All side trails, like the Weverton Cliffs Trail, are marked with blue blazes.

 Weverton Cliffs - Good to Know